The easiest way to get fit with your dog is to go for a walk, hiking, or camping. Play fetch, go swimming, or teach your dog agility.

 Similar to taking your dog on a hike, camping will provide you and your dog many opportunities to get in cardio exercise and explore trails.
 However, camping with your dog encompasses a multi-day trip and more supplies.

-You’ll want to make sure you bring enough dog food and water for your dog, which can typically be stored more easily than the just-as-essential human food on the trip.
+You’ll want to make sure you bring enough dog food and water for your dog, which can typically stored more easily than the just-as-essential human food on the trip.

 This means that having another human friend along can be extremely helpful so that one of you can focus on your dog at all times while the other is cooking food or going to the bathroom.